sarcilav/heroku-bartender/README.markdown

 4. Shows red/yellow/green status for deploys (red: fail, green: ok, yellow: unknow problem)
 5. Shows dates for deployed versions
 6. Shows colors/status for old deployed versions (only the versions that are deployed from the start)
+7. Sandbox your code with the specific version when you need to run predeploy commands

 # TODO
 1. Keep the repo up-to-date